libor-m/scrimer/doc/igv.rst

 - run IGV (version 2.2 is used here)
 - ``Genomes > Load genome from file``, choose your scaffold
 - load all the tracks by ``File > Load from File``
-- rearrange tracks by dragging the label with mouse to your taste
+- rearrange tracks according to your preference by dragging the label with the mouse
 - choose ``Regions > Import Regions``, pick the ``.bed`` file created in :doc:`6-design-primers`, choose ``Regions > Region Navigator``